 Phi Sigma Iota

-Phi Sigma Iota recognizes outstanding accomplishment in the study or teaching of any of the academic fields related to foreign language, literature, or culture.
-These fields include not only modern foreign languages, but also Classics, Linguistics, Philology, Comparative Literature, Bilingual Education, Second Language Acquisition and other interdisciplinary programs with a significant foreign language component.
+Phi Sigma Iota recognizes outstanding accomplishment in the study or teaching of any of the academic fields related to world language, literature, or culture.
+These fields include not only modern world languages, but also Classics, Linguistics, Philology, Comparative Literature, Bilingual Education, Second Language Acquisition and other interdisciplinary programs with a significant foreign language component.
 Phi Sigma Iota is the highest academic honor in the field of foreign languages.
 There are approximately 180 chapters of Phi Sigma Iota at institutions of higher learning in the US and at American University in Paris, France.

 Phi Sigma Iota promotes the principles of dedication, enthusiasm, and initiative at both the graduate and undergraduate level by encouraging leadership opportunities in Chapter development and scholarship awards.
 The importance of continuing linguistic development is emphasized in our programs, publications, member services, and community connections.

 Phi Sigma Iota has initiated over 50,000 members since its founding in 1917, and provides

 - a national network of colleagues;

 - participation in a learning community to broaden horizons;

 - publication opportunities in the Society’s issues of The Forum;

 French: Max Casseday